nasa-gibs/gibs-api-docs/docs/access-basics.md

 A client application is expected to request this information only if it is defined as a request in the WMS server Capabilities.
 Once obtained, the application needs to analyze the patterns, decide which ones can be used and then issue only WMS requests that match the pattern to the normal WMS server, requests that can be built by modifying the *bbox* argument in a *TiledPattern* and prefixing the resulting string with the content of the *OnlineResource* tag.

 #### Service Endpoints
-The following table contains the root service endpoint for each GIBS-supported projection along with sample requests for the TWMS GetCapabilities, GetTileService, and GetMap requests.
+The following table contains the root service endpoint for each GIBS-supported map projection along with sample requests for the TWMS GetCapabilities, GetTileService, and GetMap requests.

 |        Projection      |  Endpoint Root  | GetCapabilities | GetTileService  |     GetMap      |
 | ---------------------- | --------------- | --------------- | --------------- | --------------- |